Ishaan28malik/Hacktoberfest-2024/README.md

 TensorFlow is an open-source software library for dataflow programming across a range of tasks.
 It is a symbolic math library, and is also used for machine learning applications such as neural networks.

 ### 17. [Kubernetes](https://kubernetes.io/)

-       An open-source container-orchestration system for automating deployment, scaling and management of containerized applications.
-It was originally designed by Google and is now maintained by the Cloud Native Computing Foundation.
+An open source container system for automating deployment , scaling and management of containers application.

 ### 18. [DuckDuckGo](https://duckduckgo.com/)